 Drum Designer is a software-based drum computer or drum machine.
-The Falcon (or UVI Workstation based) Drum engines produces dedicated Kick, Snare, Clap and Cymbal instruments with a compelling sequencer.
+The Falcon (or UVI Workstation based) Drum engine produces dedicated Kick, Snare, Clap, and Cymbal instruments with a compelling sequencer.
 The software can also be run as a plugin within a DAW (Digital Audio Workstation) such as Logic, Cubase, or ProTools.

-UVI positions the Drum Library as a Dum Workshop “created for producers and sound designer of any genre, Drum Designer provides innovative tools allowing you to shape, pitch and tweak drum sounds in ways that would have been previously impossible or prohibitively time-consuming.
+UVI positions the Drum Library as a Dum Workshop “created for producers and sound designers of any genre, Drum Designer provides innovative tools allowing you to shape, pitch, and tweak drum sounds in ways that would have been previously impossible or prohibitively time-consuming.
 UVI did send a review copy with no strings attached.

 You register your product with UVI and download the Drum Designer from your user account.
 I did download one archive file which I unpacked in my UVI instrument library.
 To run it you can use the free UVI Workstation or the paid Falcon also from UVI.

 The footprint is 1.73 GB which equals to 5,736 Samples, 2,040 Presets, 316 Kits, 424 Kicks, 399 Snares, 325 Claps, 446 Cymbals, 112 Sequences.
 The library runs in UVI Workstation version 3.0.2+, and Falcon version 1.5.6+

 The concept is simple enough.
 It’s a drum machine builder that consists of kick, snare, clap, and cymbal designers with a sequencer and selection of effects for each instrument and the mix bus.
 Each instrument can be loaded as an individual plugin or you create your kit in the sequencer by combining one kick, two snares, one clap, and four cymbals.